krisbolton/cyber-warfare-explained/introduction.md

 # What is Cyber Warfare

-Carl von Clauswitz, a historical titan in the feild of war studies whose name is known to every millitary officer in the West, said "War is the continuation of politics by other means".
+Carl von Clauswitz, a historical titan in the field of war studies whose name is known to every millitary officer in the West, said "War is the continuation of politics by other means".
 So to is cyber warfare a continuation of politics by other means.
-Cyber actions serve as strategic and tactical political tools to apply pressure and create bargining chips within international negotiations, furthering the interests of the nation conducting operations.
+Cyber actions serve as strategic and tactical political tools to apply pressure and reenforce positions within international negotiations, furthering the interests of the nation conducting operations.

 In 2015 Chinese intrusions against US companies declined ahead of a summit between President Xi and President Obama<sup><a href="#ref-12">[12]</a></sup>, according to anacdotal evidence from US cyber security companies<sup><a href="#ref-13">[13]</a></sup><sup><a href="#ref-14">[14]</a></sup> - a show of good faith?
 After the US administration changed and leveraged sanctions against China for a varity of alleged unfair practices, culmanating in tit-for-tat tarrifs and restrictions in 2019<sup><a href="#ref-15">[15]</a></sup>, China increasingly used cyber attacks to balance its retaliation.
 Despite China's economic power, the US was able to place $200 billion of tarrifs on Chinese goods, while China could only levy $60 billion of tarrifs due to China buying less US goods<sup><a href="#ref-16">[16]</a></sup>.
 State-sponsored attacks which are difficult to attribute to governments with high confidence can form a legitimate negotiating position behind closed doors<sup><a href="#ref-17">[17]</a></sup>, the operating country may promise to 'crack down on cyber criminals' in return for a more favourable deal for example.

+In 2019 the United States

 Cyber operations are not conducted within a vaccum, they may be single-goal missions or they may be one part of a strategy to achieve a broader goal.
 In [YEAR] a cyber operation, likely conducted by Israel physically destroyed [DISABLED?] rocket batteries [FACTS?
 SPELLING] in Iran, this single-mission use during active battlefield ...